sftcd/openssl/esnistuff/api.md

 #### `public int `[`SSL_ESNI_get_esni`](#esni_8h_1ac214a7933d6e5fa9e2be5218b9537a63)`(SSL * s,`[`SSL_ESNI`](#esni_8h_1afeadfe79a7d92e7978789cc1c4ee3e7f)` ** esni)`

-Debugging - print an SSL_ESNI structure note - can include sensitive values!
+Access an SSL_ESNI structure note - can include sensitive values!

-Get access to the ESNI data from an SSL context (if that's the right term:-)

 #### Parameters
 * `s` is a an SSL structure, as used on TLS client